unplugvc/unplugvc.github.io/_posts/events/2018-09-12-madonna-di-campiglio.md

     what: Breakfast
     description: Meet in the Hotel lobby and load up on energies for the day.
   - time: 8.30 AM
-    what: Talks for whoever is already awake.
+    what: Discussion tables
-    description: Last talks before leaving
+    description: If you're already awake
   - time: 10.00 AM
-    what: Bye Bye Unplug Chalet
+    what: Bye Bye Unplug Resort
     description: It's time to go back to the real world!
 Our bus leaves now.
   - time: 12.30 AM
     what: Surprise Goodbye Lunch